 Thank you for your question and welcome to our community!

 Usually recognized refugees as well as asylum seekers have the right to get married.
 This website offers an overview of the regulations in Italy:

 I’ll give you a short summary based on my research:

 Your fiancé needs to provide a valid passport and an authorisation or marriage eligibility certificate for foreign national citizens.
-The most important document he needs to hand in is the so-called “nulla osta”.
+The most important document he (most likely) needs to hand in is the so-called “nulla osta”.
 It’s a document that states there are no obstacles to marriage.
 It is issued by the competent authority of the country of origin (consulate or embassy).

 You (being from the US) have to provide a sworn declaration made at an American consulate with signatures legalised at the prefecture's office, an attested affidavit expressed in front of a unified court and a birth certificate (instead of a “nulla osta”).

 Unfortunately the information that I found through the website linked above is not very detailed.
 To find out about the exact regulations and procedures you can get in contact with the local registry office or civil status office.
 They probably know best.

 Concerning your second question: As far as I can see you will not get a residence permit for Italy through the marriage directly.
 Usually you only get it if you marry a citizen of the country.
 Unfortunately your fiancé being a refugee is not on a par with Italian citizens in certain legal aspects like that.